-Satisfaction and a sense of success, the result when students with low motivation but huge potential study together in a science lab.
+Satisfaction and a sense of success emerge when students with low motivation – but huge potential – study together in a science lab.

-This program, developed by the Davidson Institute of Science Education, assists underprivileged junior high students, through science education, to develop their untapped potential and increase their motivation for learning and encourage excellence.
-The program consists of meetings that are held once a week for three hours, usually in local Community Centers across the country.
+KAMATZ, developed by the Davidson Institute of Science Education, assists underprivileged junior high school students, through science education, to tap in to their potential and boost their motivation for learning and the pursuit of excellence.
+The program consists of weekly three-hour meetings, usually held in local community centers across the country.

-Each year a “theme project” is introduced, based on topics that are covered in science and technology in middle schools.
-Each activity consists of two parts: a brief theoretical discussion, presenting the scientific theme and its impact on everyday life of students, followed by a practical part where students build a product or model illustrating the principles of the scientific or technological topic studied.
-Student learning outcomes and individual or group projects are presented to family members, teachers, instructors and peers at a graduation gala that takes place towards the end of the school year at the Davidson Institute.
+Each year a “theme project” is introduced, based on topics that are covered in the science and technology curriculum in middle schools.
+Each activity consists of two parts: A brief theoretical discussion, presenting the scientific theme and its impact on students’ everyday life, followed by practical work, during which students build a product or a model illustrating the principles of the scientific or technological topic they studied.
+Students’ learning outcomes and individual or group projects are presented to family members, teachers, instructors, and peers at a graduation ceremony at the end of the school year at the Davidson Institute.

 More about the program